ryanharvey1/ripple_heterogeneity/README.md

 # ripple_heterogeneity

-Analyses to accompany "Hippocampal cellular diversity support flexible mnemonic demands".
+Analyses to accompany "Hippocampo-cortical circuits for selective memory encoding, routing, and replay".

 Installation